 The goodwill impairment test consists of a two-step process, if necessary.
 Effective with our annual assessment of goodwill performed as of the beginning of the fourth quarter of fiscal 2011, we have adopted the provisions of ASU No. 2011-08, which updates the guidance in ASC Topic 350, Intangibles - Goodwill & Other.
 Per ASC Topic 350, as amended by ASU 2011-08, we first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test described in ASC Topic 350.
 The more-likely-than-not threshold is defined as having a likelihood of more than 50 percent.
-If, after assessing the totality of events or circumstances, we determine that it is not more likely than not that the fair value of a reporting unit is less than its considered to be unimpaired.
-However, if based on our qualitative assessment we conclude that it is more likely than not that the fair value of a reporting unit is less than its carrying amount, we will proceed with performing the two-step process.
+If, after assessing the totality of events or circumstances, we determine that it is not more likely than not that the fair value of a reporting unit is less than its carrying amount, then performing the two-step impairment test is unnecessary and our goodwill is considered to be unimpaired.
+However, if based on our qualitative assessment we conclude that it is more likely than not that the fair value of a reporting amount, we will proceed with performing the two-step process.